Showcasing passion while bringing out authenticity

 Video is a powerful medium and we think it should be treated carefully, with respect.
 The container we create for interviews is gentle and compassionate.
 Our editing style is the same: While modern video has become edgy and fast paced, we opt for a softer way of doing things.
 Check out some samples.

-As natural food company entrepreneurs (co-founders of Pure Love Chocolate), we’re used to working closely as a couple.
-When we’re on set, we bring that level of ease with us.
+As entrepreneurs who have run a food company together for 5 years, we’re used to working closely as a couple.
+When we’re on set, we bring that level of ease and familiarity with us.

 The people behind the services